Meet us at ShopTalk Europe, Booth L46

 Site structure is the way you organize and present content to visitors.
 Google bots rely on it to rank your content.
 It also helps users find what they’re looking for and improves UX.
 Here are a few SaaS SEO tips to keep in mind:

-• Place internal links to send link equity to important pages and also help visitors better navigate your site.
+• Add internal links to send link equity to high-priority pages and also help visitors better navigate your site.

-We can’t state enough how crucial SaaS technical SEO is for your success.
+Once the structure’s in place, SaaS technical SEO is where your attention should go next.
 If bots can’t crawl or index your site properly, all the great content you create will remain invisible.
-Let’s go through the most important technical aspects you need to get right.
+Let’s go through the most important technical aspects you need to get right to not let that happen.

 Crawling and Indexing